 For more ways to celebrate — here are some Irish whiskey recipes to make on the big day and great books by Irish women authors to read.

 3905 W. Dempster, Skokie, 773-KAUFMANS

-With nearly 60 years of business under their belts, Skokie’s very own Kaufman’s Delicatessen knows a thing or two about sandwiches.
+With more than 60 years of business under their belts, Skokie’s very own Kaufman’s Delicatessen knows a thing or two about sandwiches.
 Here you can choose from four different cuts of corned beef — regular, deckle, lean, or super trim — and any bread, cheese, veggie, or condiment you can imagine to complete the masterpiece.
 While customizing is part of the culture here, the menu is jam packed with fun combinations to try, like The New York Special — corned beef, chopped liver, onions, and horseradish on rye — or the Hennessey-Goldstein — hot corned beef, hard salami, brown mustard, spicy mayo, and coleslaw, on rye.

 1141 S. Jefferson St., Chicago, 312-939-2855

 It doesn’t get more classic than Manny’s with its cafeteria-style setup and head-spinning array of Jewish deli offerings.
 Sandwiches here run the traditional route with reubens and corned beef/pastrami combos anchoring the menu.
 While you could easily make a meal of the enormous sandwich alone, you’d regret not adding a knish or potato pancake to your tray.
 Just saying!

 1112 S. Wabash Ave., Chicago, 312-212-1112